 Talking of the screen, a key feature for all the vloggers out there is the ability to flip the screen to the front.
-This means that when combined with a wide-angle lens, the Fujifilm X-T100 can be used to film yourself at arm’s length – fortunately there’s also an external 3.5mm mic input, HDMI and USB-C connectors.
+This means that when combined with a wide-angle lens, the Fujifilm X-T200 can be used to film yourself at arm’s length – fortunately, there’s also an external 3.5mm mic input, HDMI and USB-C connectors.

-Also, the kit lens that comes with the X-T200 is sluggish on the focus.
+Unfortunately, the kit lens that often comes with the X-T200 is sluggish on the focus.
 However, you have a huge range of cheap primes and zooms available.
-If you’ve never worked with interchangeable lenses before and don’t want to bother with them just yet, this kit lens is a great place to start.
+If you’ve never worked with interchangeable lenses before and wanted to try it out, this is a great place to start.

 In terms of shooting performance, it’s clear that this is Fuji’s entry-level option – autofocus speed is sluggish, as is the camera operation in general.

-However, it has to be said that if you’re coming straight in to the Fujifilm system and this is your first experience outside of a smartphone, you probably won’t notice any of the slowness – it’s only when you start to compare to the more expensive cameras in their lineup that you’ll see the difference.
+However, it has to be said that if you’re coming straight into the Fujifilm system and this is your first experience outside of a smartphone, you probably won’t notice any of the slowness – it’s only when you start to compare to the more expensive cameras in their lineup that you’ll see the difference.

-If you’re looking for a hassle-free entry-level mirrorless camera that can be had for less than 500 bucks, you can’t wrong with the Fujifilm X-T100.
-The front-flippable LCD screen is also unique on an inter-changeable camera at this price point.
+If you’re looking for a hassle-free entry-level mirrorless camera that can be had for less than 700 bucks, you can’t wrong with the Fujifilm X-T200.
+The front-flip LCD screen is also unique on an inter-changeable camera at this price point.

-The X-T100 is the perfect first camera for someone new to photography or wanting to step up from smartphone photography.
+The X-T200 is the perfect first camera for someone new to photography or wanting to step up from smartphone photography.
 It’s simple to operate, yet offers room to grow into more advanced creative control.
 It also happens to be the Fuji’s least expensive interchangeable lens mirrorless with a built-in viewfinder.

 It’s also a great second camera for the pro or advanced amateur when they don’t want to lug around all their heavier gear – just be aware that there’s only one card slot.